Supports & Services Provided:

 The Arc promotes and protects the human rights of people with intellectual and developmental disabilities and actively supports their full inclusion and participation in the community throughout their lifetimes.

 In-Home and Community Supports

-Home and Community Habilitation services offers one-on-one assistance to daily living.
-Our employees work with individuals on defined goals meant to build and maintain independence.
-The following living skills for independence includes:
+In Home and Community Supports offers one-on-one assistance to daily living.
+Our employees work with the people served on defined goals meant to build and maintain independence.